ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 [^issue]: Content missing.
 Tracked at https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/71

-##### Defining handling for new tags
+##### Handling of new tags

 A profile may specify handling for new CBOR tagged Reference Values.
-The profile must specify how to compare the tagged Reference Value against the Accepted Claims Set.
+The profile must specify how to compare the CBOR tagged Reference Value against the Accepted Claims Set.

-Note that the Verifier may compare Reference Values in any order, so the comparison should not include any state.
+Note that the verifier may compare Reference Values in any order, so the comparison should not be stateful.

 ### Adding CoMID Endorsed Values to the Accepted Claims Set {#sec-add-to-acs}